-The Mullin Law Firm in Concord, California, has more than 30 years of experience helping people with their estate planning and probate needs regarding end-of-life issues.
-We offer a free consultation to discuss the limits of legal powers you grant a designated loved one to handle your affairs.
+The Mullin Law Firm in Concord and Walnut Creek, California, has more than 35 years of experience helping people with their estate planning and probate needs regarding end-of-life issues.
+We offer a consultation to discuss the limits of legal powers you grant a designated loved one to handle your affairs.

 An advance health care directive is written specifically to inform your loved ones and physicians about your wishes regarding the limits of extraordinary measures taken to prolong your life.
 In an advance health care directive, you can specify the exact terms and conditions under which you wish medical treatment to stop or continue.
 You can also designate the individual you want to put in control of making the final decision regarding when to end medical care, based on the interpretation of your directive.